1313e/MLDatabase/README.rst

 The IPython session starts with the database already being available in the namespace, which is a vaex DataFrame called ``df``.
 See https://vaex.readthedocs.io/en/latest/tutorial.html for how to interact with them.

+Additionally, if one initializes the IPython session with ``mld ipython --counter``, a Counter object called ``objid_cntr`` will be available as well.
+This Counter object contains the number of times each *objid* can be found in the database, which is useful when one wants to know all objids that appear at least a specific number of times in the database without having to determine this from the data itself.

 In this IPython session, the database can be interacted with using any of the functions, methods, etc. that a vaex DataFrame accepts.
 Below is a small example script for interacting with the database in a few different ways: